 Decisions of Classification Review Panel

-27. (1) The Classification Review Panel may confirm, vary or set aside any classification decision taken by the head of an organ of state and instruct the head of the organ of state concerned to change the classification status of the classified information, if necessary.
+27. (1) The Classification Review Panel may confirm, vary or set aside any classification decision taken by the head of an organ of state and instruct the head of the organ of state concerned to change the classification status of the classified information within 14 days, if necessary.

-(2) The Classification Review Panel must before reaching a final decision afford the head of an organ of state an opportunity to respond in connection therewith, in any manner that may be expedient under the circumstances.
+(2) The Classification Review Panel must before reaching a final decision afford the head of an organ of state an opportunity to respond within 14 days in connection therewith, in any manner that may be expedient under the circumstances.

 (3) A decision of the Classification Review Panel binds an organ of state subject to any appeal that the organ of state may lodge with a competent High Court.